Cloud Kitchen as a Service in India | GrowKitchen CKaaS

 What usually breaks first when a kitchen scales to multiple outlets?

 Packing accuracy and dispatch discipline.
-Refunds rise fast when checklists and gates aren’t standardized across outlets.
+Refunds rise fast when checklists and gates are not standardized across outlets.

 What is the minimum system required before opening a second kitchen?